Masad virus removal guide

 How to avoid installation of malware

 Avoid using third party software downloaders/installers, unofficial websites, Peer-to-Peer networks, and other such tools to download files or programs.
 They should be downloaded from official web pages and via direct links.
 Update installed software using implemented functions or tools provided by official software developers.
 Attachments or web links presented in irrelevant emails should not be opened, especially when they are sent from unknown/suspicious email addresses.
 Software 'cracking' tools are illegal and often cause computer infections - they should not be used.
 To protect systems from malware attacks, regularly scan them with reputable anti-spyware or anti-virus software and ensure that it is up-to-date.
-If you believe that your computer is already infected, we recommend running a scan with Malwarebytes for Windows to automatically eliminate infiltrated malware.
+If you believe that your computer is already infected, we recommend running a scan with Combo Cleaner Antivirus for Windows to automatically eliminate infiltrated malware.

 List of data targeted by Masad Stealer: